 From Zoom calls that last forever to meeting action-points quickly forgotten, online meetings are proving a new and challenging experience for companies across the globe.
 So, we spoke to facilitators David Kester and Susana Osório, to come up with 5 important ways you can improve online meetings, to increase their effectiveness, efficiency and enjoyment.

 All of these tips and tricks are things that we use ourselves during our own online meetings and facilitations.
-If you want to know more, we also teach these and many other techniques on our Effective Online Meetings course.
-This live, online course enables you to learn the necessary online meeting skills.
+If you want to know more, we also teach these and many other techniques in our facilitation courses.
+These live courses enable you to learn the necessary skills to run great meetings both in-person and online.
 For now, however, let’s focus on these five wins, that are essential to any online meeting or workshop.

 Crucial to every online meeting is remembering the fact that – despite the fact you’re talking through a screen – you’re talking to real people on the other end.
 As a result, it’s imperative to keep meetings as human as possible.
 This is no different to an in-person meeting.
 Only now there is an extra barrier, so the need to keep it human is even more pertinent.